 With just five ingredients, these tasty tahini bliss balls are a cinch to make!
 Packed full of healthy fats from coconut and tahini, they’ll keep you going and satisfy any cravings for a sweet and salty combo.

 Top tip – Make a double batch, one for the fridge and one for the freezer.
 They defrost in minutes!

 A lovely loaf

 This life-changing loaf of bread recipe is insanely delicious and incredibly good for you.
 A base of seeds, nuts and oats makes this one helluva snack for breastfeeding mummies (while simultaneously boosting your milk supply).
 Win!

 Top tip: Store in an air tight container for up to five days or slice before freezing and you’ll have super easy crunchy toast.

-Lactation cookies have a rep for doing good but tasting bad.
-Not these beauties.
-The addition of chocolate chips and good quality butter is why these lactation cookies are hands down the best we’ve ever tried.
+Lactation cookies are becoming a new mum’s favourite snack, and the addition of chocolate chips and good quality butter is why these cookies are hands down the best we’ve ever tried.
 Bake a batch on Sunday to see you through those weekday munchies.
+Via Melanie Lionello.